hybridious/Artifical-Intelligence/Tracker.md

+- Facial Recognition; Uses OpenCV with dlib to detect common facial expressions, detect mood based on several factors.
+FINISHED

+twitter.com/0xret2plt has finished this

 What we Still Have to Do:

   Frontend(should not take long, but includes some deep learning programming):

-- Facial Recognition; Uses OpenCV with dlib to detect common facial expressions, detect mood based on several factors. (not done)

-twitter.com/0xret2plt will do this, deadline nov 24 2017

 - Speech-to-text code; takes speech input and converts it to text.
 Includes natural language processing.
 This is the first step to          converting human-omitted information for the machine to understand.
 More work will need to be done on the neural network part of          this to get it working.
 (NOT DONE)

-twitter.com/0xret2plt will do this, deadline pushed further
+twitter.com/skidematician will do this, deadline: nov
-- This might take a bit longer, over estimated this a little bit.

 - Linear regression algorithm; that will interpert the data from the inputs and find the common trends that will help with further          analysis of data and, eventually, the neural network.
-(NOT DONE) twitter.com/skidematician will do this, deadline: nov 26 2017
+(NOT DONE) twitter.com/skidematician will do this, deadline: Dec 4th 2017